 There will be some working lunches.

-The fee including notebook materials, breakfast, and afternoon snacks is $1,095.
+The fee, including notebook materials, breakfast, and afternoon snacks, is $1,095.
 Employees of government and non-profit organizations will receive a reduced rate of $945.
-The text book, Mediation: Principles and Practice, 3rd Edition, purchased through the Center is $72 (price is subject to change based on the publisher).
+The text book, Mediation in a Nutshell, 3rd Edition, purchased through the Center is $42 (price is subject to change based on the publisher).
 Parking is not included in the price of the course.

 Cancellation Policy: Written cancellation must be received 15 business days prior to the beginning of the program.
 There will be a $50 administrative fee for registrations canceled before the cut-off date.
 Cancellations after the cut-off date will receive no refunds; however, substitutions may be designated with notification to our office.
 The Center further reserves the right to cancel a program if sufficient enrollment is not met.
 In the event of the cancellation of a program, the Center will refund registration fees pertaining to that program.